Avantibai

-Maharani Avantibai Lodhi (16 August 1831 – 20 March 1858) was a queen-ruler and freedom fighter.
-She was the queen of the Ramgarh (present-day Dindori) in Madhya Pradesh.
-An opponent of the British East India Company during the Indian Rebellion of 1857, information concerning her is sparse and mostly comes from folklore.
-In 21st century, she has been used as a political icon in Lodhi community.
+Maharani Avantibai Lodhi (16 August 1831 – 20 March 1858) was an Indian queen-regent and freedom fighter in the Indian Rebellion of 1857.
+She was the queen of Ramgarh (present-day Dindori) in Madhya Pradesh.
+She is considered one of the heroic Indian women warriors in the 1857 rebellion, similar to the widely known Rani Lakshmibai of Jhansi.
+Avantibai served as regent during her husband's illness between 1850 and 1859.

+An opponent of the British East India Company during the 1857 rebellion, her information is sparse and mostly comes from folklore.
+In the 21st century, she has been used as a political icon in the Lodhi community, which is categorized as a Hindu Other Backward Class (OBC), but also known as the "Lodhi" community.